 Moss Arts Center at Virginia Tech | Blacksburg

 Art that taps into culture to raise awareness or give a better understanding are often the choice for exhibition at the Moss Arts Center at Virginia Tech.
-For example, through April 21, 2018, visitors can analyze mixed media art by Saba Taj as part of the Salaam: Exploring Muslim Cultures project.
+The concert hall at the Moss Arts Center is also one of the most stunning performing arts venues in the region.

 Gallery by the James | Buchanan